 - 11.1 Alternative Investments involve separate allocations to private equity and opportunistic/diversified investments. - 11.2 Private equity investments are being managed with the objective of earning at least 1% net of fees above domestic public equity markets (Russell 3000 Index) over moving 10-year periods.
-Private equity investments are traded infrequently and, therefore, risk budget concepts are not applicable. - 11.3 Key elements of the private equity strategy: - (a) Private equity investments are 100% actively managed. - (b) Private equity risk is diversified by investing across different types of investments including but not limited to venture capital, leverage buyouts, mezzanine debt, sector, and international funds. - (c) Private equity risk is also diversified by investing across vintage years, industry sectors, investment size, development stage, and geography. - (d) Private equity investments are managed by general partners with good deal flow, specialized areas of expertise, established or promising net of fees track records, and fully disclosed and verifiable management procedures. - 11.4 Opportunistic/diversified investments are being managed with the objective of earning domestic public equity-like returns (approximately 1% net of fees below domestic public equity markets (Russell 3000 Index) over moving 10-year periods, but with the goal of downside protection during equity bear markets.
-Investments in this category can be liquid or illiquid and, therefore, risk budget concepts are not applicable.
+Private equity investments are traded infrequently and, therefore, risk budget concepts are not applicable. - 11.3 Key elements of the private equity strategy: - (a) Private equity investments are 100% actively managed. - (b) Private equity risk is diversified by investing across different types of investments including but not limited to venture capital, leverage buyouts, mezzanine debt or distressed debt.
+Private equity investments may be made directly, through funds, fund of funds, or as co-investments. - (c) Private equity risk is also diversified by investing across vintage years, industry sectors, investment size, development stage, and geography. - (d) Private equity investments are managed by general partners with good deal flow, specialized areas of expertise, established or promising net of fees track records, and fully disclosed and verifiable management procedures. - 11.4 Opportunistic/diversified investments are being managed with the objective of earning domestic public equity-like returns defined as 1% net of fees below domestic public equity markets (Russell 3000 Index) over moving 10-year periods, but with the added objective of downside protection during equity bear markets.
+Investments in this category can be liquid or illiquid and, therefore, risk budget concepts are not applicable. - 11.5 Key elements of the opportunistic/diversified strategy: - (a) Opportunistic/diversified investments are tactical in nature and typically actively managed. - (b) Downside protection during equity bear markets can be achieved and asset class risk is diversified by investing across different types of opportunistic/diversified investments. - (c) Opportunistic/diversified investments may be made directly, through funds, fund-of-funds or as co-investments.